-We will always remember our brother firefighters who made the supreme sacrifice, and the thousands of other innocent victims who lost their lives eighteen years ago on September 11, 2001.
+We will always remember our brother firefighters who made the supreme sacrifice, and the thousands of other innocent victims who lost their lives nineteen years ago on September 11, 2001.

 Always keep them, their families and the FDNY in your thoughts and prayers.